 What justifies the price of a Japanese knife?

-Unlike factory-made knives, handmade Japanese knives take longer to design.
-They have to go through a series of rigorous stages and strict quality control in line with the high standards of Japan's forges.
-We therefore encourage the purchase of quality kitchen knives that can do the vast majority of the work in the kitchen, replacing the knife set purchased at a discount.
-We suggest you beware of low-priced imitations and always check the knives' provenance.
+Unlike factory-made knives, handmade Japanese knives take longer to create.
+They must undergo a series of rigorous processes and strict quality control, meeting the high standards of Japanese forges.
+Therefore, it's recommended to purchase quality kitchen knives that can handle the vast majority of kitchen tasks instead of a bargain-basement set.
+We recommend you be wary of cheap imitations and always check the knives' provenance.

 What are the advantages of a Japanese knife?